Héctor Noesí

 Héctor Noesí (/ˈɛktɔr noʊɛˈsi/; born 26 January 1987) is a Dominican former professional baseball pitcher.
-He played in Major League Baseball (MLB) for the New York Yankees, Seattle Mariners, Texas Rangers, Chicago White Sox, and Miami Marlins and in the KBO League for the Kia Tigers.
-Noesí throws and bats right-handed.
+He played in Major League Baseball (MLB) for the New York Yankees, Seattle Mariners, Texas Rangers, Chicago White Sox, and Miami Marlins, and in the KBO League for the Kia Tigers.

 Professional career

 New York Yankees

 Noesí signed with the New York Yankees as an international free agent in 2004.
 He made his professional debut in 2006 with the Gulf Coast Yankees.
-He was assigned to the Single–A Charleston RiverDogs in 2007, but was injured, necessitating Tommy John surgery.
+He was assigned to the Single-A Charleston RiverDogs in 2007 but was injured, necessitating Tommy John surgery.

-Healthy in 2009, Noesí pitched well for Charleston and the High–A Tampa Yankees.
-He was named Pitcher of the Week for the week of 18 May and was a South Atlantic League Mid-Season All-Star.
-Following the 2009 season, Noesí was added to the 40-man roster to protect him from the Rule 5 draft.
+Healthy in 2009, Noesí pitched well for Charleston and the High-A Tampa Yankees.
+He was named Pitcher of the Week for the week of May 18 and was a South Atlantic League mid-season All-Star.
+Following the season, Noesí was added to the 40-man roster to protect him from the Rule 5 draft.

-Noesí began 2010 with Tampa, where he was named Pitcher of the Week for the week of 19 April and a Mid-Season All-Star.
-He was promoted to the Double–A Trenton Thunder, where he was named Eastern League Pitcher of the Week for the week of 7 June 2010. and the Triple–A Scranton/Wilkes-Barre Yankees.
-Noesí participated in the 2010 All-Star Futures Game.
+Noesí began 2010 with Tampa, where he was named Pitcher of the Week for the week of April 19 and a mid-season All-Star.
+He was promoted to the Double-A Trenton Thunder, where he was named Eastern League Pitcher of the Week for the week of June 7, and the Triple-A Scranton/Wilkes-Barre Yankees.
+Noesí pitched in the All-Star Futures Game.